Chemical Dependency Counselor

-These counselors help individuals lead longer, healthier lives by teaching them to cope with addictions to alcohol or drugs.
-Chemical dependency counselors may work with clients in a group setting or on an individual basis.
-They assess patients and help them change their behaviors by discovering situations in their lives that might be making recovery difficult.
+Chemical dependency counselors, also known as substance abuse counselors, teach individuals to cope with addictions to alcohol or drugs.
+They might work with clients in a group setting or on an individual basis.
+Chemical dependency counselors assess patients and help them change their behaviors by discovering situations in their lives that might be making recovery difficult.
 Lack of resources and dealing with crisis situations can make this profession stressful at times.

 |Degree Level||Minimum varies by state, but associate's, bachelor's, or master's degree may be preferred or required; private practice requires a master's|